Mind The Gap: Alleviating Local Imbalance for Unsupervised Cross-Modality Medical Image Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel strategy to better solve the domain adaptation problems in medical image datasets.
 By jointly aligning the domains globally and locally, the model can not only reduce the global domain shift, but also alleviate the inter-gap problem for local features.
-The local alignment could calibrate the local transferability, especially in crucial areas in segmentation target, thus promoting the overall performance.
-We validate the proposed framework with two challenging tasks, cardiac and abdominal segmentation, and the experimental results achieve significant improvement compared with the state-of-the-art domain adaptation methods.
+The local alignment could calibrate the local transferability, especially in crucial areas in segmentation target, thus promoting the overall performance. {We validate the proposed framework with two challenging tasks, cardiac and abdominal segmentation, and the experimental results achieve comparable even superior performance to the state-of-the-art domain adaptation methods.}